-- the ongoing impact of the public investigation into Canadian licensed producers of alleged dumping of medical cannabis imports from Canada into Israel by the Israel Trade Levies Commissioner of the Israel Ministry of Economy and Industry (the "Anti-Dumping Investigation"); - expectations related to the conflict involving Israel, Hamas, Iran and other stakeholders in the region (the "Middle East Conflict") and its impact on our operations in Israel, the supply of product in the market and the demand for product by medical patients in Israel, as well as any regional or global escalations and their impact to global commerce and stability; - expectations related to the German, Australian and United Kingdom (the "UK") markets, including our strategic partnerships with Cansativa GmbH ("Cansativa"), Vitura Health Limited ("Vitura") and GROW[®] Pharma, respectively, and our plans to distribute the PEACE NATURALS[®] brand in Germany and the UK; - expectations related to our announcement of cost-cutting measures, including our decision to wind-down operations at our Winnipeg, Manitoba facility and list the facility for sale, the expected costs and benefits from the wind-down of production activities at the facility, challenges and effects related thereto as well as changes in strategy, metrics, investments, costs, operating expenses, employee turnover and other changes with respect thereto; - expectations related to the impact of our decision to exit our U.S. hemp-derived cannabinoid product operations, including the costs, expenses and writeoffs associated therewith, the impact on our operations and our financial statements and any future plans to re-enter the U.S. market; - expectations related to our announced realignment (the "Realignment") and any progress, challenges and effects related thereto as well as changes in strategy, metrics, investments, reporting structure, costs, operating expenses, employee turnover and other changes with respect thereto; - the timing of the change in the nature of operations at our facility in Stayner, Ontario (the "Peace Naturals Campus"); - our ability to acquire raw materials from suppliers, including Cronos GrowCo, and the costs and timing associated therewith; - expectations regarding the potential success of, and the costs and benefits associated with, our joint ventures, strategic alliances and equity investments, including the strategic partnership (the "Ginkgo Strategic Partnership") with Ginkgo Bioworks Holdings, Inc. ("Ginkgo"); - expectations related to the expansion of Cronos GrowCo's purpose-built cannabis facility; - our ability or plans to identify, develop, commercialize or expand our technology and research and development ("R&D") initiatives in cannabinoids, or the success thereof; - expectations regarding revenues, expenses, gross margins and capital expenditures; - expectations regarding our future production and manufacturing strategy and operations, the costs and timing associated therewith and the receipt of applicable production and sale licenses;
+- the ongoing impact of the public investigation into Canadian licensed producers of alleged dumping of medical cannabis imports from Canada into Israel by the Israel Trade Levies Commissioner of the Israel Ministry of Economy and Industry (the "Anti-Dumping Investigation"); - expectations related to the conflict involving Israel, Hamas, Iran and other stakeholders in the region (the "Middle East Conflict") and its impact on our operations in Israel, the supply of product in the market and the demand for product by medical patients in Israel, as well as any regional or global escalations and their impact to global commerce and stability; - expectations related to the German, Australian and United Kingdom ("UK") markets, including our strategic partnerships with Cansativa GmbH ("Cansativa"), Vitura Health Limited ("Vitura") and GROW® Pharma, respectively, and our ability to successfully distribute the PEACE NATURALS® brand in Germany and the UK; - expectations related to our announcement of cost-cutting measures, including our decision to wind-down operations at our Winnipeg, Manitoba facility and list the facility for sale, the expected costs and benefits from the wind-down of production activities at the facility, challenges and effects related thereto as well as changes in strategy, metrics, investments, costs, operating expenses, employee turnover and other changes with respect thereto; - expectations related to the impact of our decision to exit our U.S. hemp-derived cannabinoid product operations, including the costs, expenses and write-offs associated therewith, the impact on our operations and our financial statements and any future plans to re-enter the U.S. market; - expectations related to our announced realignment (the "Realignment") and any progress, challenges and effects related thereto as well as changes in strategy, metrics, investments, reporting structure, costs, operating expenses, employee turnover and other changes with respect thereto; - our expectations as to the use of our facility in Stayner, Ontario (the "Peace Naturals Campus"); - our ability to acquire raw materials from suppliers, including Cronos GrowCo, and the costs and timing associated therewith; - expectations regarding the potential success of, and the costs and benefits associated with, our joint ventures, strategic alliances and equity investments; - expectations related to the expansion of Cronos GrowCo's purpose-built cannabis facility; - expectations related to the Cronos GrowCo Transaction and the expansion of its cultivation and processing facilities; - our ability or plans to identify, develop, commercialize or expand our technology research and development ("R&D") initiatives in cannabinoids, or the success thereof; - expectations regarding revenues, expenses, gross margins and capital expenditures; - expectations regarding our future production and manufacturing strategy and operations, the costs and timing associated therewith and the receipt of applicable production and sale licenses;